-The best comparison between these twin giants iOS vs Android.
+The best comparison between these twin giants is iOS vs Android.
 Here’s what you need to know.

-iPhone vs Android debate rages on, especially since Apple just released iOS 15 and people starts comparing with Android 12.
-There’s no question iPhones are worth every penny and Android phones are the best.
+iPhone vs Android debate rages on, especially since Apple just released iOS 15 and people starts comparing it with Android 12.
+There is no question that iPhones are worth every penny and Android phones are the best.
 But the truth is both iOS and Android have their good and bad points.

 According to IDC.
-Google’s Android or Apple’s iOS, These two platforms account for virtually all new smartphones shipped in the last couple of years.
+Google’s Android and Apple’s iOS, These two platforms account for virtually all new smartphones shipped in the last couple of years.
 In fact, the “other” category doesn’t even account for 0.1% of sales.
-There are some important difference you’ll want to consider when you’re comparing between these twin giants.
+There is some important difference you’ll want to consider when you’re comparing these twin giants.
 We’re going to put iOS against Android in several categories here and pick a winner.

 1. Ease of use

 People use to say Android products just work.
 It’s certainly true that the Android interface is easy to use.
 But so is the iOS interface.
 Frankly speaking, if you are invested in Apple’s ecosystem you cannot imagine how your work is going to be easy.
 Because Apple has designed a multitude of continuity features that allow you to carry overwork and data from one of its devices to another, these features can certainly save you time.
 But if you can use one, you won’t have much trouble using the other.